awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 You can create a new role in IAM with the permissions that you want users to assume by following the procedure under [Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-creatingrole-user.html) in the *AWS Identity and Access Management User Guide*\.
 If the role and the source profile's IAM user are in the same account, you can enter your own account ID when configuring the role's trust relationship\.

 After creating the role, modify the trust relationship to allow the IAM user \(or the users in the AWS account\) to assume it\.

-The following example shows a trust relationship that allows a role to be assumed by any IAM user in the account 123456789012, ***if*** the administrator of that account explicitly grants the `sts:assumerole` permission to the user:
+The following example shows a trust relationship that allows a role to be assumed by any IAM user in the account 123456789012, ***if*** the administrator of that account explicitly grants the `sts:assumerole` permission to the user\.

 ```
  1. {